ALPHAvibe/telescope-recent-files-vibes.nvim/README.md

 # telescope-recent-files-vibes.nvim

-A Telescope extension that enhances recent file navigation with path scoping and search history.
+A Telescope extension that enhances recent file navigation with path scoping and search history with good vibes! 🌟

 ## ✨ Features